sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 08-08-2017

+- http://antoinevastel.github.io/bot%20detection/2017/08/05/detect-chrome-headless.html Detecting Chrome Headless in Javascript
+- https://code.facebook.com/posts/289921871474277/transitioning-entirely-to-neural-machine-translation/ Super interesting transition from ML to DL for languages translation
+- https://plugins.jetbrains.com/plugin/9792-key-promoter-x A damn good plugin to learn the shortcut of the things we used to click
+- https://www.ebayinc.com/stories/news/marko-ebays-cutting-edge-ui-tool-is-open-source-and-newly-updated/ "Marko". another UI framework, another dsl.
+By ebay.
+A mix of react and vuejs, kinda.
+- http://www.lihaoyi.com/post/ScalaVectoroperationsarentEffectivelyConstanttime.html Scala Vector ops are not "Effectively Constant" time.
+Some bigO and log operations to demonstrate we can't say that.
+- http://raganwald.com/2017/07/22/closing-iterables-is-a-leaky-abstraction.html the VERY importance of closing iterators that opens resources (and that need to be closed). by implementing "return" on iterator.
+It's called by for..of, destructuring automatically, but that's it.
+Must .return() explicitely otherwise.
+- https://martinfowler.com/articles/rise-test-impact-analysis.html analyzing the call-graph of the source code to work out which tests should be run after a change

 # 05-08-2017

 - http://www.jetbrains.org/ring-ui/README.html JetBrains has open-sourced some UI components.
 Angular1 style :( But very nice nonetheless!